Aaron98990/ways-of-the-game/goalkeeper.md

 > Distance to the ball which allows a player to touch the ball by extending the foot/leg or jumping or, for goalkeepers, jumping with arms extended.
 Distance depends on the physical size of the player
 >
 > Glossary

+## Changing the goalkeeper

+> Any of the players may change places with the goalkeeper if:
+>
+> the referee is informed before the change is made
+>
+> the change is made during a stoppage in play
+> 3.4 Changing the goalkeeper

+What is the offense of disobeying this?

+> If a player changes places with the goalkeeper without the referee’s permission, the referee:
+>
+> allows play to continue
+>
+> cautions both players when the ball is next out of play but not if the change occurred during half-time (including half-time of extra time) or the period between the end of the match and the start of extra time and/or penalties (penalty shoot-out)
+> 3.5 Offences and sanctions